Rafal-wq/shop-clothes/README.md

 ```
 Disclaimer :
 You need to have the Docker installed.
-If you don't have it on :
+If you don't have it, you can get it on :
 https://hub.docker.com

 <p>